Entanglement-assisted quantum feedback control: Quantum Kalman filtering, LQG control, and cheap control

+where we have used the fact that $V_t$ obeys the deterministic time evolution \eqref{riccati}.
+Hence this equation leads to

-The second term is constant, since $V_t$ does not depend on $u_t$.
-Hence, our problem is to find $u_t$ minimizing the first term of Eq.~\eqref{cost function rewritten} under the condition \eqref{linear-filter}.
-This is exactly the classical LQG control problem, thus the solution is given by
+Note that the second term is constant.
+As a result, our problem is to find $u_t$ minimizing the first term of Eq.~\eqref{cost function rewritten} under the condition \eqref{linear-filter}.
+This is exactly the {\it classical} LQG control problem and can be analytically solved as follows (see \cite{Bensoussan} or Appendix~A); the optimal control input is given by